harness/developer-hub/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-connector-settings-reference.md

 ## Connectivity Mode settings

 Select whether you want Harness to connect directly to your Git account or repo, or if you want Harness to communicate with your Git account or repo through a delegate.
+If you plan to use this connector with [Harness Cloud build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure), you must select **Connect through Harness Platform**.

 ### Delegates Setup